flyteorg/flytekit/plugins/README.md

 ## Have a Plugin Idea?
-Please file and issue and or create a PR.
+Please file an issue and or create a PR.

 ## Development
 Flyte plugins are structured as micro-libs and can be authored in an